ChristophHotter/QuantumInputOutput.jl/docs/src/implementation.md

 For networks with internal loops, the symbolic model can be reduced directly with [`feedback`](@ref), which applies the SLH feedback reduction rule before translation.
 This keeps the symbolic workflow consistent: build a network from cascades and concatenations, eliminate internal connections symbolically, and only then translate the reduced Hamiltonian and Lindblad operators to numerics.

-If you directly want to use [QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl) operators and functions, the [`SLHqo`](@ref) type skips the symbolic layer and allows time-dependent `L` or `H` as callables while still using the same cascade, concatenate, and feedback rules.
+If you directly want to use [QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl) operators and functions, you can pass numeric operators and callables directly to [`SLH`](@ref), which supports both symbolic and numeric operator types as well as time-dependent `L` or `H` while still using the same cascade, concatenate, and feedback rules.
 This can be much faster.

 ## Translate to numerics